xaitax/Chrome-App-Bound-Encryption-Decryption/RESEARCH.md

 1.  **The `app_bound_key` (Session Key):**

-    - A unique 32-byte AES-256 key is generated.
-This key appears to be scoped per Chrome user data directory, meaning it would protect data across multiple profiles within that directory.
+    - A unique 32-byte AES-256 key is the target plaintext that applications like Chrome's `OSCrypt` use.
-    - This key is the ultimate symmetric workhorse, used for AES-256-GCM encryption and decryption of the actual sensitive data items (cookies, passwords, etc.).
+    - This key is what this project aims to recover for subsequent data decryption.

-2.  **DPAPI Wrapping of the `app_bound_key`:**

-    - The AES-256 `app_bound_key` is itself encrypted using the standard Windows DPAPI (`CryptProtectData`), binding its accessibility to the user's current logon session and machine.
+2.  **Generation of `validation_data` and `app_bound_key` Wrapping (During Encryption by Chrome):**

+    - When Chrome (via `OSCrypt`) needs to protect the `app_bound_key` using ABE, it calls the `IElevator::EncryptData` COM method.
+    - **Caller Validation Data Generation:** Inside `IElevator::EncryptData`, the service first generates `validation_data`.
+If `ProtectionLevel::PROTECTION_PATH_VALIDATION` is specified, this involves:
+      - Obtaining the calling process's executable path (`GetProcessExecutablePath`).
+      - Normalizing this path using a specific routine (`MaybeTrimProcessPath`), which removes the .exe name, common temporary/application subfolders (like "Application", "Temp", version strings), and standardizes "Program Files (x86)" to "Program Files".
+This results in a canonical base installation path.
+      - This normalized path string (UTF-8 encoded) becomes the core of the `validation_data`.
+The `ProtectionLevel` itself is also prepended to this data.
+    - **Payload Construction:** The `validation_data` (with its length) is prepended to the plaintext `app_bound_key` (also with its length).
+This forms the `data_to_encrypt`.
+    - **User-Context DPAPI Encryption:** This `data_to_encrypt` blob is then encrypted using `CryptProtectData` under the calling user's DPAPI context (achieved via `ScopedClientImpersonation`).
+    - **System-Context DPAPI Encryption (Outer Layer):** The result from the user-context DPAPI encryption is then encrypted _again_ using `CryptProtectData`, this time under the SYSTEM DPAPI context (or the service's own context if not explicitly SYSTEM).
+This creates a "DPAPI-ception" or layered DPAPI protection.
+    - This doubly DPAPI-wrapped blob is what `IElevator::EncryptData` returns as the `ciphertext` BSTR.

 3.  **Storage in `Local State`:**

-    - The DPAPI-wrapped `app_bound_key` is then Base64-encoded.
+    - The `ciphertext` BSTR received from `IElevator::EncryptData` is Base64-encoded.
-    - A characteristic 4-byte prefix, **`APPB`** (ASCII: `0x41 0x50 0x50 0x42`), is prepended to this Base64 string.
+    - The prefix **`APPB`** (ASCII: `0x41 0x50 0x50 0x42`) is prepended.
-    - This final, prefixed string is stored in the `Local State` JSON file (typically found at `User Data\Local State`) under the key `os_crypt.app_bound_encrypted_key`.
+    - This final string is stored in `Local State` as `os_crypt.app_bound_encrypted_key`.

-4.  **The `IElevator` COM Service (The Gatekeeper):**
+4.  **The `IElevator` COM Service (The Gatekeeper for Decryption):**

-    - When Chrome needs the plaintext `app_bound_key`, its internal `OSCrypt` component no longer directly calls `CryptUnprotectData` on the blob from `Local State`.
+    - When Chrome (or this project's injected DLL) needs the plaintext `app_bound_key`:
-    - Instead, it instantiates a COM object that implements an interface (referred to generically as `IElevator`).
-This service is an integral part of Chrome's "Elevation Service" infrastructure.
-    - The CLSIDs and IIDs for this service are crucial and browser-specific:
-      - **Google Chrome:**
-        - CLSID: `{708860E0-F641-4611-8895-7D867DD3675B}`
+    - It instantiates the `IElevator` COM object using browser-specific CLSIDs/IIDs:
-        - IID: `{463ABECF-410D-407F-8AF5-0DF35A005CC8}`
+      - **Google Chrome:** CLSID: `{708860E0-F641-4611-8895-7D867DD3675B}`, IID: `{463ABECF-410D-407F-8AF5-0DF35A005CC8}`
-      - **Brave Browser:**
-        - CLSID: `{576B31AF-6369-4B6B-8560-E4B203A97A8B}`
-        - IID: `{F396861E-0C8E-4C71-8256-2FAE6D759C9E}`
+      - **Brave Browser:** CLSID: `{576B31AF-6369-4B6B-8560-E4B203A97A8B}`, IID: `{F396861E-0C8E-4C71-8256-2FAE6D759C9E}`
-    - Chrome's `OSCrypt` passes the raw DPAPI-wrapped blob (post-Base64 decoding and `APPB` prefix removal) to the `IElevator::DecryptData` method.
+    - The `APPB`-prefixed, Base64-encoded string from `Local State` is decoded and the `APPB` prefix stripped.
+This resulting blob (the doubly DPAPI-wrapped key) is passed to `IElevator::DecryptData`.

-5.  **Path Validation by `IElevator`:**
+5.  **Unwrapping and Path Validation by `IElevator::DecryptData`:**

-    - This is the linchpin of ABE's app-binding.
-The `IElevator` COM server, before proceeding with the DPAPI decryption, **verifies the executable path of the calling process.**
-    - If the caller's `.exe` is not located within the browser's legitimate installation directory (e.g., `C:\Program Files\Google\Chrome\Application\`), the `DecryptData` call is designed to fail.
-This aims to ensure only bona fide Chrome code can request the unwrapping of the `app_bound_key`.
+    - **System-Context DPAPI Decryption:** The input blob is first decrypted using `CryptUnprotectData` under the SYSTEM DPAPI context.
+This removes the outer DPAPI layer.
+    - **User-Context DPAPI Decryption:** The intermediate result is then decrypted using `CryptUnprotectData` under the _calling user's_ DPAPI context (via `ScopedClientImpersonation`).
+This removes the inner DPAPI layer, yielding a plaintext blob.
+    - **Extraction of Validation Data and Plaintext Key:** This plaintext blob is structured as `[validation_data_length][validation_data][app_bound_key_length][app_bound_key]`.
+The service uses `PopFromStringFront` to extract the original `validation_data` and then the `app_bound_key`.
+    - **Path Validation:** The extracted `validation_data` (containing the original encrypting process's normalized path and `ProtectionLevel`) is then validated against the _current calling process_.
+The service gets the current caller's path, normalizes it using the same `MaybeTrimProcessPath` logic, and compares it.
+    - If path validation passes, `IElevator::DecryptData` returns the extracted plaintext 32-byte `app_bound_key`.

 6.  **Data Encryption/Decryption using the `app_bound_key`:**
-    - If path validation is successful and `IElevator::DecryptData` manages to unwrap the `app_bound_key` (meaning the DPAPI call within the service succeeded), the plaintext 32-byte AES key is returned to the `OSCrypt` component.
-    - `OSCrypt` then employs this key for AES-256-GCM operations on cookies, passwords, etc. These encrypted data blobs are typically identifiable by a version prefix (e.g., `v20`).
+    - Chrome's `OSCrypt` (or this project's DLL) then uses this recovered 32-byte AES key with AES-256-GCM to encrypt/decrypt actual user data (cookies, passwords), which are typically prefixed (e.g., `v20`).

 ## 3. Circumventing ABE Path Validation: The `chrome-inject` Strategy

-The `chrome_inject.exe` and `chrome_decrypt.dll` tools developed in this project effectively bypass the ABE path validation by orchestrating the sensitive COM calls to execute _from within the legitimate browser's own process space_.
+The `chrome_inject.exe` and `chrome_decrypt.dll` tools developed in this project effectively bypass ABE's path validation by orchestrating the sensitive COM calls to `IElevator::DecryptData` to execute _from within the legitimate browser's own process space_.
 This approach aligns with the "Weaknesses" section of Google's ABE design document (Page 7), which explicitly notes: _"An attacker could inject code into Chrome browser and call the IPC interface."_ This project implements such a technique, not for malicious purposes, but for security research, data recovery exploration, and, for me, as a fascinating practical learning exercise in Windows internals, COM, and process manipulation.

 ### 3.1.
 The Methodology